gh-tests/files-to-review/README.md

 ### Default config

-By default app works in `comment-on-pull-request` mode and matches pull request's files against the following
+By default, the app works in `comment-on-pull-request` mode and matches pull request's files against the following
 pattern:
 ```regexp
 (licen(s|c)e)|(copyright)|(code.?of.?conduct)